Banana Sour Cream Cake

 - 1/4 teaspoon salt

 - Preheat oven to 350 degrees F. Spray a 12 cup (10 inch) Bundt pan with flour-added cooking spray or grease well.
+You can also use two 8x4 inch loaf pans.

 - Combine pecans, 1/4 c sugar, and cinnamon; stir well, and set aside.